shashankyld/orbslam3_ROS/README.md

 ./Examples/Monocular-Inertial/mono_inertial_realsense_t265 Vocabulary/ORBvoc.txt ./Examples/Monocular-Inertial/RealSense_T265.yaml
 ```

-## Changelog:
+## Notes:
-### 13-Aug-2022
+### This repo is based on the works of "thien94" [Link to original Orbslam3 ROS workspace](https://github.com/thien94/orb_slam3_ros_wrapper)

-Work with Ubuntu 20.04, no additional installation of OpenCV or C++ required:
+Work with Ubuntu 20.04, and docker, no additional work is required.
-- Update CMakeLists.txt to use OpenCV 4.2 mimimum.
-- Update CMakeLists.txt to use C++14 instead of C++11.